aclue-de/rewe_em_offsite_demo/README.md

 - Express slots use the same model with a shorter lead time.
 - Cancelling an order releases capacity back to the slot it was booked in.
 - Holidays are loaded from the warehouse calendar, not hard-coded.
+- Pickup slots have no carrier and no delivery area.